How to Open a Medical Spa (Medspa) if your License Requires Physician Supervision

 Failing to operate according to the law could result in significant liabilities for all parties involved, including substantial fines, the loss of a medical license, and sanctions related to practicing medicine without a license.

-As we outlined above, healthcare—including the medspa business— is highly regulated.
-If you’re considering opening a medical spa, it’s critical that you ensure that you’re in compliance with all of the relevant requirements and that your management services agreement accurately reflects your arrangement.
-This is true both for non-physician entrepreneurs and the healthcare professionals that work with them.
+As we outlined above, healthcare — including the medspa business — is highly regulated.
+Therefore, if you’re considering opening a medical spa, it’s critical that you ensure that you’re in compliance with all of the relevant requirements and that your management services agreement accurately reflects your arrangement.
+This is true both for non-physician entrepreneurs and the healthcare professionals with whom they work.

 Brace yourself for much higher start-up legal fees than you would expect for other service businesses.
-If you’re planning to create an MSO, we recommend that you budget $12,000 to $15,000 for legal fees.
+If you’re planning to create an MSO, we recommend budgeting $12,000 to $15,000 for legal fees.

-When you consider that any errors in the way you set up an MSO, operate the medical spa, or in the agreements between the MSO and the physician or physician-owned entity could be career-ending for everyone involved, it’s easy to understand why it’s worth the investment to do everything “by-the-book” from the outset.
+When you consider that any errors in the way you set up an MSO, operate the medical spa, or form agreements between the MSO and the physician or physician-owned entity could be career-ending for everyone involved, it’s easy to understand why it’s worth the investment to do everything “by-the-book.”

-Call Jackson LLP Today to Schedule a Consultation with a Medical Spa Attorney
+Call Jackson LLP today to schedule a consultation with a healthcare attorney.

 At Jackson LLP, we help licensed healthcare professionals in the states where we practice meet their legal needs, allowing them to focus on patient care and growing their business.
-A complimentary consultation can help you determine if we’re a good fit for you.
-To book, call our office today at (855) 633-2339 or schedule using our online booking system below.
+If you’re a physician, or you already have a relationship with the physician who will serve as your medical director, schedule a complimentary consultation to determine if we’re a good fit for you.